 W. Cash, in a letter written in 1934, gives another account: ‘My mother as a young woman often saw the smoke and even blaze of the “volcano” from where her parents were living, near Waukeenah, during the years 1869 or 1870 and two or three thereafter.’
 He suggests that it began around 1867.
 William Wyatt in the Tallahassee Historical Society Journal in 1935 writes that 50 years before, visitors in Tallahassee went up in the Capitol dome to see the thin column of smoke rising above the trees.
 That puts it in the mid 1880’s.

 So where did the story come from that it had been seen much earlier?
 The main source seems to be Maurice Thompson.
 In his book, he wrote ‘It was first talked of in the early days when St. Mark’s was just beginning to be known as a landing-place for Gulf-coast vessels.
 The sailors saw it, from far out on the water, a tall, slender column, now black like pitch-smoke, now gray like the smoke from burning leaves, and anon white like steam.’
 There are no Spanish records of the phenomenon , and although several sources make reference to Indian stories, none give actual wordings and none appear to be first-hand.
 One may also question the alleged shelling of the site by Union ships: the navy ordnance had a reach of 1-2 miles, putting the location well out of reach.
 Thompson states that he learned about the history from the judge, Woodson White.
 A quick trawl through the Florida records showed that the judge Pleasants Woodson White died in Quincy, on 12 May 1919, two weeks shy of his 99th birthday, and was born on 25 May 1820 near Eatonton, Putnam County, Georgia.
-His wife was from Tallahassee; they married in 1848 and their five children were born in Florida from 1850 onward, which suggest he moved there well before 1850.
+His wife was from Tallahassee; they married in 1848 and their five children were born in Florida from 1850 onward.
 The 1860 and 1870 census show the family living in Quincy.
 His mother had died in 1824, and his father, David Lindsay White (1781-1862) was born in Sparta, Georgia.
 The judge likely moved to Tallahassee well before 1850.
 The stories may thus have come from his personal recollection (although Quincy was a little too far to see the smoke), or he may have passed on stories from others.
 It is interesting that when Thompson writes in 1881 that the smoke has been present for at least 45 years, that takes us back to near 1837 – this may refer to the length of time his primary source, White, had been living in the area.
 White was already in his mid-fifties when making the quest for the volcano, described below.